Gluo-Platform/GluoDocs/HTTP_API_RESOURCES/premium.md

 {% endhint %}

 The [Premium Object](#premium-object) is tightly coupled to the User.
-When a User (non bot) is activated, a Premium Object will be created.
+When a User (non App) is activated, a Premium Object will be created.

 ## Premium Object